The Secret To Creating a Successful Online Course (with High Reviews)

 And I absolutely loved many of those courses, and still remember what I learned until this very day.

-However, other courses that I took had a great packaging, and awesome production values.
-The filming was great, the audio was perfect, they looked great.
+However, other courses that I took had great packaging and awesome production values.
+The filming was great, the audio was perfect, and they looked great.

 But in the end, I ended up feeling disappointed as I did not learn much from them, it was really just a bunch of fluff and not the deep first-hand experience and deep knowledge that I was looking for.